William Dyott: Fédon's rebellion

-With the majority of Fédon's force defeated there was little for the majority of the British to do, and most were withdrawn from the island.
-The 25th however were left on Grenada, and Dyott learned to his disappointment that the regiment was to stay in the West Indies rather than return to Europe.
+With the majority of Fédon's force defeated there was little for the British to do, and most were withdrawn from the island.
+The 25th were left on Grenada, and Dyott learned to his disappointment that the regiment was to stay in the West Indies rather than return to Europe.
 Illness continued to be a problem for the regiment, and within four days of the final capture Dyott sent forty men to hospital.
 On 24 June Dyott was ordered back to St George's where yellow fever was rife.
 With his regiment having lost through sickness over 500 men, the remaining rank and file of the 25th were drafted into the 53rd Regiment of Foot.
 The surviving officers and sergeants were to return to England.
 They boarded ship on 12 July.
 Dyott himself underwent an attack of yellow fever as the ships reached Tortola, and after arriving at Plymouth on 20 September he was allowed to go ashore immediately.